NSS-Cohort-9/NSS-Cohort-9.github.io/_students/lucas_mcdaniel.md

 site: "http://www.ldmcdaniel.com"
 image: "images/SpencerSharpeBW.jpg"
 colorimg: "images/SpencerSharpeColor.jpg"
-bio: "I am a passionate software developer with a desire to help others improve their lives through efficient and pragmatic application design.
-As a former public school music teacher, I embody excellence in interpersonal skills,  communication, and patience within a team, as well as integrity and dedication when working towards a goal."
+bio: "I am a former music teacher using my patience, integrity, dedication, and problem solving skills to launch a new career as a passionate software developer."
 ---
 This is a short, 2-3 sentence bio about you.
 Outline what interests you may have and your strengths.